Connect, Engage, Serve

 I strongly support increased investment in social support services.
 Together, we can make Denver a more compassionate and inclusive city.

-Right to Survive Initiative: I am not in favor of this initiative.
+Initiative 300: I am not in favor of this initiative.
 We need to ensure homeless shelters have the resources they need to meet the needs of our homeless population.
-We also need to expand and connect programs that work on finding people permanent homes rather than just temporary sleeping quarters.
+We also need to expand and connect programs that work on finding people permanent homes rather than temporary sleeping quarters.
 A major factor in getting to that point is by providing increased mental health care to homeless persons.
-Most people who are on the street are unable to work towards a personal housing solution due to mental illness.
+Many people who are on the street are unable to work towards a personal housing solution due to mental illness.
+Many homeless non-profit advocates also do not support Initiative 300; I recommend this press release from Colorado Coalition for the Homeless.

 Caring 4 Denver: Caring for the mental illness and addiction concerns for all people is very important to me, and I’m excited that Caring 4 Denver passed and will provide $45 million per year for these challenges.